vegasbrianc/docker-compose-demo/README.md

     docker-compose scale web=5

 This will now scale our web service container.
 We now should run an update on our stack so the Loadbalancer is informed about the new web service containers.
+We had to update the command to add --force-recreate as the loadbalance was not being updated.

-    docker-compose up -d
+    docker-compose up --force-recreate -d

 Now run our curl command again on our web services and we will now see the number of times increase and the hostname change.
 To get a deeper understanding tail the logs of the stack to watch what happens each time you access your web services.